erikschlegel/sails-generate-reactjs/README.md

 ```

 ### Installation
 Certain generators are installed by default in Sails, but they can be overridden.
 Check the [Sails docs](http://sailsjs.org/#!documentation) for information on installing generator overrides / custom generators.

-Note for Ubuntu environments, you'll need to run all the commands below as sudo(i.e. sudo npm install vs npm install).
+**Note** for Ubuntu environments, you'll need to run all the commands below as sudo(i.e. sudo npm install vs npm install).

 ##### On the command line
-*1. Install this package globally via NPM, and extends off the SailsJS baseline generator
+1. Install this package globally via NPM, and extends off the SailsJS baseline generator
 ```sh
 $ npm install -g sails-generate-reactjs
 ```

-*2. This command will create your React Site
+2. This command will create your React Site
 ```sh
 $ sails new <%-yourReactAppName> --force
 ```

-*3. Install your app's node modules locally
+3. Install your app's node modules locally
 ```sh
 $ cd <%-yourReactAppName>
 $ npm install
 ```

-*4. fire up your web app
+4. fire up your web app
 ```sh
 $ sails lift
 ```